GeoffCox/sterling-svelte/src/routes/(app)/topics/changelog/+page.md

 ## 1.0.11

-- Fix input showing disabled state when composed.
-Updated CSS.
+- Bug: Input showed disabled state when composed.
+Fix: Updated CSS.
-- Fix default placement for Callout, Popover, and Tooltip is 'bottom-start'.
-Updated to 'top-start'.
+- Bug: Default placement for Callout, Popover, and Tooltip was 'bottom-start'.
+Fix: Updated to 'top-start'.
+- Bug: MenuButton callers had no control of Popover placement.
+Fix: Added popoverPlacement to MenuButton to forward to Popover.
-- Fix ColorPicker did not pass variant to Dropdown.
-Added variant parameter.
+- Bug: ColorPicker did not pass variant to Dropdown.
+Fix: Added variant parameter.
-- Fix MenuItemDisplay disabled style covered entire page.
-Added position:relative to base class.
+- Bug: MenuItemDisplay disabled style covered entire page.
+Fix: Added position:relative to base class.

 ## 1.0.10

-- Fix packaging exports.
-Svelte file pattern added to exports.
+- Bug: Packaging exports missing.
+Fix: Svelte file pattern added to exports.

 ## 1.0.9

-- Fix packaging exports.
-CSS file pattern added to exports.
+- Bug: Packaging exports missing.
+Fix: CSS file pattern added to exports.

 ## 1.0.8

-- Fix packaging.
+- Bug: Packaging broken with new Svelte updates.
 Updates to svelte versions and tsconfig caused creation of a dist folder starting with 1.0.6.
 This caused problems including the default CSS.
-Added outdir to fix the issue.
+Fix: Added outdir to fix the issue.

 ## 1.0.7

-- Fix: Callout, Popover, and Menu height set to fit-content causes stretch behavior in Safari.
-Changed to auto.
+- Bug: Callout, Popover, and Menu height set to fit-content causes stretch behavior in Safari.
+Fix: Changed to auto.
-- Fix: Dialog did not allow Popover and Callout to appear above.
-Updated portaling to support dialog as portal host through context.
+- Bug: Dialog did not allow Popover and Callout to appear above.
+Fix: Updated portaling to support dialog as portal host through context.

 ## 1.0.6

-- Fix: Vertical Tab justification defaulted to flex-end and should be flex-start.
+- Bug: Vertical Tab justification defaulted to flex-end and should be flex-start.
+Fix: default changed to flex-start.
-- Fix: List home/end keys weren't working because of introduction of intermediate container element to properly scroll.
-Updated query selectors for first and last list items.
+- Bug: List home/end keys weren't working because of introduction of intermediate container element to properly scroll.
+Fix: Updated query selectors for first and last list items.
-- Fix: List arrow keys weren't working when selectedValue set to empty string.
-Updated conditionals in key handler.
+- Bug: List arrow keys weren't working when selectedValue set to empty string.
+Fix: Updated conditionals in key handler.
-- Fix: Dialog footer justified footer content as flex-end in default styles which is too opinionated.
-Removed flex styling from footer.
+- Bug: Dialog footer justified footer content as flex-end in default styles which is too opinionated.
+Fix: Removed flex styling from footer.
-- Fix: Label text had unnecessary padding.
-Removed the padding.
+- Bug: Label text had unnecessary padding.
+Fix: Removed the padding.

 ## 1.0.5

-- Fix: Radio and Switch top-level dismissing checked class.
-Prevented styling above the input.
+- Bug: Radio and Switch top-level dismissing checked class.
+Fix: Prevented styling above the input.
-- Fix: Checkbox, Input,Radio, and Switch top-level divs need using-keyboard class.
+- Bug: Checkbox, Input,Radio, and Switch top-level divs need using-keyboard class.
 This allows for focus-within applied like focus-visible when the intrinsic input is focused.
+Fix: Added using-keybord
-- Fix: Removed Tab content text aligment in vertical layout.
-No longer needed.
+- Bug: Tab content text aligment in vertical layout should not be set.
+Fix: Removed

 ## 1.0.4

-- Fix: Checkbox top-level div missing checked class.
-Prevented styling above the input.
+- Bug: Checkbox top-level div missing checked class.
+Fix: Prevented styling above the input.
-- Fix: Label MutationObserver creation was not in onMount.
+- Bug: Label MutationObserver creation was not in onMount.
 Caused an error if used before parent component mounted.
+Fix: Moved to onMount.
-- Fix: Callout referenced document rather than globalThis.document.
+- Bug: Callout referenced document rather than globalThis.document.
 Caused an error if used before parent component mounted.
+Fix: Added globalThis prefix.
-- Fix: Popover referenced document rather than globalThis.document.
+- Bug: Popover referenced document rather than globalThis.document.
 Caused an error if used before parent component mounted.
+Fix: Added globalThis prefix.
-- Fix: prefersColorSchemeDark mediaQuery subscriptions not within onMount.
+- Bug: prefersColorSchemeDark mediaQuery subscriptions not within onMount.
 Caused an error if used before parent component was mounted.
+Fix: Moved to onMount
-- Fix: prefereReducedMotion mediaQuery subscriptions not within onMount.
+- Bug: prefereReducedMotion mediaQuery subscriptions not within onMount.
 Caused an error if used before parent component was mounted.
+Fix: Moved to onMount
-- Fix: usingKeyboard keyborg subscriptions not within onMount.
+- Bug: usingKeyboard keyborg subscriptions not within onMount.
 Caused an error if used before parent component was mounted.
+Fix: Moved to onMount

 ## 1.0.3

-- Fix: Dropdown and Select missing an icon slot to allow customization within the button.
+- Bug: Dropdown and Select missing an icon slot to allow customization within the button.
+Fix: Added icon slot
-- Fix: Dropdown rendering value div was not conditional on the value slot.
+- Bug: Dropdown rendering value div was not conditional on the value slot.
+Fix: Made conditional
-- Fix: Popover and Callout created ResizeObserver before mount causing a ResizeObserver undefined error.
+- Bug: Popover and Callout created ResizeObserver before mount causing a ResizeObserver undefined error.
+Fix: Moved to onMount
 - Feature: Added menuVariant to MenuButton to provide style customization.
 - Feature: Added listVariant to Select to provide style customization.
-- Fix: sterling.css Input styles used .label instead of .sterling-input.label .
+- Bug: sterling.css Input styles used .label instead of .sterling-input.label.
+Fix: Updated CSS

 ## 1.0.2